Turnaround physics beyond spherical symmetry: Acknowledgments

 \section{Acknowledgments}

 This work is supported by Bishop's University and by the Natural Sciences and Engineering Research Council of Canada (Grant No.~2016-03803 to V.F.).
-The work of A.G. has also been carried out in the framework of the activities of the Italian National Group for Mathematical Physics (GNFM, INdAM).
+The work of A.G. has been carried out in the framework of the activities of the Italian National Group for Mathematical Physics [Gruppo Nazionale per la Fisica Matematica (GNFM), Istituto Nazionale di Alta Matematica (INdAM)].